JuliaObjects/ConstructionBase.jl/docs/src/index.md

 ## [Tips for designing types](@id type-tips)

-When designing types from scratch, it is recommended to structure the types in such a way that overloading `constructorof` or `setproperties` is unnecessary in the first place.
+When designing types from scratch, it is often possible to structure the types in such a way that overloading `constructorof` or `setproperties` is unnecessary in the first place.
+It let types in your package work nicely with the ecosystem built on top of `ConstructionBase` even without explicitly depending on it.
 For simple `struct`s whose type parameters can be determined from field values, `ConstructionBase` works without any customization, provided that the "type-less" constructor exists.
 However, it is often useful or required to have type parameters that cannot be determined from field values.
 One way to solve this problem is to define singleton types that would determine the type parameters:

 ```jldoctest tips
 abstract type OutputBy end